-If you do not want ShipStation to notify your selling channels as soon as you create the label, you can delay the notifications based on the options available in the store's Notification settings.
+If you do not want ShipStation to notify your selling channels as soon as you create the label, you can delay the notifications based on the options available in the store's Emails settings.

 These settings will apply to all shipments going forward.
 Repeat these steps for any store you'd like to use delayed notifications.

-ShipStation lets you know if your marketplace notifications were sent and received successfully using icons in the Shipments tab.
+ShipStation lets you know if your marketplace notifications were sent and received successfully using Smart Document Tracking.

-Successful marketplace notifications will have a green shopping cart icon .
-Failed marketplace notifications will have a red shopping cart icon .
+Successful marketplace notifications will appear in dark grey and say Notified.
+Failed marketplace notifications will appear in red and say Failed.
 Hover your mouse over the failed icon to view a pop-up with details on why the notification failed.

 You can resend failed notifications once the cause of the issue has been addressed.